print preview

 Safety

 Groups are limited to a maximum of twelve participants.
 Y+S courses must take place under the supervision of qualified and recognized Y+S instructors.
 Other courses must take place under the supervision of qualified instructors.
 If necessary, groups can contact Sisport Sagl to book qualified instructors.
-For more information and details of the sport safety requirements at CST, please refer to the links on the right side of this page.
+For more information and details of the sport safety requirements at CST, please refer to the links below.

 National Youth Sports Centre Via Brere